softwaresaved/byte-sized-rse/episodes/24-linter-advanced.md

     """
 ```

-Re-run pylint - can see we have one less docstring error, and a slightly higher score.
+Re-run `pylint` command - can see we have one less docstring error, and a slightly higher score.

 If you'd like to know more about docstrings and commenting,
 there's an in-depth [RealPython tutorial](https://realpython.com/documenting-python-code/) on these and the different ways you can format them.